Starbuck, Manitoba

-Starbuck is a community in Manitoba on the La Salle River, and is located within the Rural Municipality of Macdonald.
+Starbuck is a community in Manitoba on the La Salle River, located within the Rural Municipality of Macdonald.

 Starbuck is about a 25-minute drive from Winnipeg along Provincial Trunk Highway (PTH) 2.
-Also Provincial Road 332 runs north and south of town.
-The Canadian Pacific Railway's Souris line still runs through Starbuck providing the primary means of shipping grain out of the terminal.
-Passenger train service was halted a number of decades ago.
-Bus service to and from Winnipeg is provided 3 times per week.
+Provincial Road 332 runs north and south of town.
+The Canadian Pacific Railway's Souris line still runs through Starbuck providing the primary means of shipping grain out of its terminal.
+Passenger train service was halted several decades ago.
+Bus service to and from Winnipeg is provided three times per week.

 Starbuck has two churches (Catholic and Lutheran; the local United Church community shares the Lutheran Church after a 2014 fire destroyed the United Church building), a community hall, skating and curling rinks, and an early/middle years school.
-Also, there is a butcher shop, a co-op gas bar/hardware store, a hotel, an insurance office, a credit union, a trucking company, a landscaper, a large grain terminal and an 18-hole golf course.
-As well there are several other businesses in and around Starbuck.
+Also, there is a butcher shop, a co-op gas bar/hardware store, a hotel, an insurance office, a credit union, a trucking company, a landscaper, a large grain terminal, an 18-hole golf course, and several other businesses in and around Starbuck.